eosforce/testnet-main/README.md

 ## Register as a BP

+- First of all, create an account and a pair of EOS keys for your BP, which will be used to fill in the `producer-name = ` and `private-key` items, respectively.

+- Then register as a BP via [`updatebp`](https://github.com/eosforce/System/tree/master/src#updatebp).
+Check out if you are on the BP list with `get table eosio eosio bps` when yout have succeeded to finish the BP registration .

+- Lastly, call on your supporters to [vote](https://github.com/eosforce/System/tree/master/src#vote) for you!
+With enough votes, you should be able to participate in producing blocks.

-Refer to [command reference](https://github.com/eosforce/System/tree/master/src#command-reference) for the related commands for BP registration.
+Refer to [command reference](https://github.com/eosforce/System/tree/master/src#command-reference) for all the related commands for BP registration.

 ## Contact